SAP-archive/cloud-espm-v2/README.md

 ![BetaFeature](/docs/images/BetaFeature.jpg?raw=true)

-2.Navigate to services -> Go to oAuth 2.0 Services -> Platform API Beta-> create a Client ID and Client Secret.
+2.Navigate to services -> oAuth 2.0 Service -> Click on Service link -> Platform API Beta-> create a Client ID and Client Secret.
 Save them for the next steps.

 3.Create a destination as shown in the below screen shot.
 	Name - oAuths